a2677331/investment_valley/README.md

 - setup and activate Python Virtual Enviroment (Optional)
 - make sure Pygame is installed, I used `pip3 install pygame` on my Mac
 - type  `python3 code/game.py`  to run the game

+## Need to be done:
+- label each building with names "stock exchange", "casino"...
+- player can "talk" to building, and shows a dialog window
+- make graphs showing the price trend for stock, crypto, and real estate trading
+- player can sell and buy stocks, crypto, houses when interacting with corresponding building
+- functions for casino, lottery, bank
+- set a timer for 5 min

+## Done:
+- player can move using arrow keys
+- 5 buildings with collision detection, so player cannot move across each building
+- player animations
+- game map and builidng images